bnbwebexpertise/laravel-attachments/README.md

 # Laravel 5.x file attachment helpers

-This package allows to quickly links files to models.
+This package allows to quickly attach files to your models, retrievable by key, group name or using the Eloquent relationship.

 > Can also be installed on Laravel 5.4, [see below](#older-laravel-54-install)